GGYT1/GGYT/Windows Restoring Helper (not a virus)/README.txt

-If you put themes on icons in Windows, then this program may be able to help you.
-It will also help restore the system.
+This program will help you restore Windows if you have damaged system files.
+The program will help ONLY if you can boot into the OS NOT A VIRUS